japila-books/spark-sql-internals/docs/spark-sql-SparkSession-Builder.md

   .getOrCreate
 ----

-NOTE: You can have multiple ``SparkSession``s in a single Spark application for different link:spark-sql-SparkSession.adoc#catalog[data catalogs] (through relational entities).
+NOTE: You can have multiple ``SparkSession``s in a single Spark application for different link:SparkSession.md#catalog[data catalogs] (through relational entities).

 [[internal-registries]]
 .Builder's Internal Properties (e.g. Registries, Counters and Flags)